Cannabis Oil for COPD

 Managing COPD calls for symptom control and preserving lung function.
 The symptoms of COPD usually come from airway inflammation and swelling that makes breathing difficult.
 Conventional, FDA-approved, treatment for COPD includes the use of corticosteroids and other anti-inflammatory agents.

 Recently, medical research has zeroed in on cannabis as an effective anti inflammatory agent.
-The compounds in cannabis that are responsible for these therapeutic benefits are called cannabinoids, specifically tetrahydrocannabinol (THC) and cannabidiol (CBD).
+The compounds in cannabis responsible for these therapeutic benefits are cannabinoids, specifically tetrahydrocannabinol (THC) and cannabidiol (CBD).
 These cannabinoids can also boost the immune system, providing anti microbial action, pain relief and phlegm reduction, all which will be beneficial for COPD patients.

 How Should You Take Cannabis Medicine When You Have COPD?